nodejscn/node-api-cn/n-api/simple_asynchronous_operations.md

 so that their methods can return in advance of the work being completed.
 This allows them to avoid blocking overall execution of the Node.js application.

-N-API provides an ABI-stable interface for these supporting functions which covers the most common asynchronous use cases.
+Node-API provides an ABI-stable interface for these supporting functions which covers the most common asynchronous use cases.

-N-API defines the `napi_async_work` structure which is used to manage asynchronous workers.
+Node-API defines the `napi_async_work` structure which is used to manage asynchronous workers.
 Instances are created/deleted with [`napi_create_async_work`][] and [`napi_delete_async_work`][].